wanchichen/mnlp_hw3/mt/mnlp_blog/README.md

 We categorize each model by their type and also include their number of parameters, which represenmts the size of the model.
 Having more parameters allows the model to store more information.
 You can think of it like the size of the AI's brain: a bigger brain is smarter than a smaller one, but more expensive to maintain.
 You'll also notice that some LLMs are denoted as multilingual, meaning their creators chose to specifically give them more training data from languages other than English.
 That doesn't mean the other LLMs aren't trained on other languages, they just see much less of it and aren't optimized for handling more languages [1].

 ## Factors that Influence an LLM's Translation Performance

+1. LLMs can acquire translation ability in a resource-efficient way.
+2. Good performance requires a carefully-designed template

 ## How to use In-Context Learning on your own Data